IVF and Fertility Preservation Law Q&A Guidance

 Q-9.
 Does the fertility preservation law require coverage of prescription drugs prescribed in connection with fertility preservation services if the large group health plan does not otherwise include a prescription drug benefit?

 Yes.
-The law requires coverage for standard fertility preservation services when medical treatment would directly or indirectly cause iatrogenic infertility.
+The law requires coverage for standard fertility preservation services when medical treatment may directly or indirectly cause iatrogenic infertility.
 Standard fertility preservation services include using prescription drugs to collect ova.

 Fertility Preservation Coverage - Cost-Sharing & Limitations